openimsdk/protocol/mage-README.md

 - You can also view the [Go Usage Docs](https://grpc.io/docs/languages/go/quickstart/#prerequisites) for more information.

-### Java Generated Code

-- Execute `mage GenJava` to generate Java code.
-- You can view the [Java Usage Docs](https://github.com/protocolbuffers/protobuf/tree/main/java) for more information.

-### Kotlin Generated Code

-- Execute `mage GenKotlin` to generate Kotlin code.
-- You can view the [Kotlin Usage Docs](https://github.com/protocolbuffers/protobuf/tree/main/java#kotlin-protocol-buffers) for more information.

-### CSharp Generated Code

-- Execute `mage GenCSharp` to generate CSharp code.
-- You can view the [CSharp Usage Docs](https://github.com/protocolbuffers/protobuf/tree/main/csharp) for more information.

-### JavaScript Generated Code

-- Execute `npm install google-protobuf` to the workdir.
-- Execute `mage GenJavaScript` to generate JavaScript code.
-- You can view the [JavaScript Usage Docs](https://github.com/protocolbuffers/protobuf-javascript) for more information.

 ### TypeScript Generated Code

 - Execute `npm install ts-proto` to the workdir.
 - Execute `mage GenTypeScript` to generate TypeScript code.

-### Swift Generated Code

-- Execute `brew install swift-protobuf` to the workdir.
-- Execute `mage GenSwift` to generate Swift code.

 ## Modify the Protocol Buffers